 The workweek stands alone.
 Each workweek must be a fixed and regularly recurring period of seven consecutive 24-hour periods.
 Thus, an employer may not select any 7 days, nor combine 14 days to lump the time together.

 Commissions and bonuses matter.
 Overtime rates must be based upon the regular rate for that week to include all commissions and bonuses earned or attributed to that workweek.

 Late overtime payments mean employer penalties.
 If employers can’t calculate overtime wages until a later time, as is sometimes the case with commissions, employers must make good on the overtime pay as soon as possible or face a penalty, often resulting in greater pay for the employee.

 Employees Know When They’ve Been Shorted

-If you believe that you are owed overtime pay, reach out to an overtime pay lawyer at Feldman Williams, PLLC to learn about your options.
+If you believe that you are owed overtime pay, reach out to an unpaid overtime lawyer at Feldman Legal Group to learn about your options.
 For over 20 years, we have been helping workers get the payment they deserve.
-Contact us today for a free assessment.
+Contact us today.

 Under the FLSA and Florida’s Minimum Wage Act, your employer is required to maintain accurate and contemporaneous records of all time employees spend performing compensable work activities.
 If any employer fails to keep accurate time records, an overtime wage violation could have occurred.
 The employee may be awarded all reasonable estimates of the hours worked simply from a good faith estimate of the time the employee worked over the past two to three years for that employer.
 Our skilled Florida employment law attorneys help employees recover the overtime wages they are due.